 1 of 13

-The women's race takes on a small hill just meters after the start line of the Montana Invitational on Oct.
+One of the first women's cross-country races of fall semester takes on a small hill just meters after the start line of the Montana Invitational on Oct.
 4, 2019.
-Race winners June Eastwood, right, and Beatrix Frissell, left, lead the race from the start for the Grizzlies.
+Race winners June Eastwood, right, and Beatrix Frissell, left, led the race from the start for the Grizzlies.

 The lead pack of University of Montana runners round the corner, heading into their final lap of the men's race.
 The lead pack included sophomores Will Dauenhauer, Hunter May and Ben Vanderbosch as well as junior Kyle Peterson.
 The pack placed 2-5 scoring in the race, winning the meet for the Griz.